tbuz/RecipeScraper/README.md

 Coding with Jupyter goes step by step, which means that every line can be executed seperately for implementing changes and prototyping ideas.

+Alternatively, the notebook files can also be opened here on GitHub directly by just clicking on the respective file (read only).

 #### Analysis Results
 This repo contains the results of the data analysis (`Detailed_Analysis_*.ipynb`).
 They can be viewed for further insights, as they contain detailed analysis steps for each website, which are summarised in the thesis paper.

 #### Generated Features and Word Embeddings
 Some feature extractions are performed outside of the Analysis notebook, as they require more memory.
-The notebooks with he name `Trend_Dataset_*` show how the datasets of each website need to be transformed to create a DataFrame that can be used to identify trending recipes.
+The notebooks with he name `Trend_Dataset_*.ipynb` show how the datasets of each website need to be transformed to create a DataFrame that can be used to identify trending recipes.
-The Notebook file `FastText Model Training.ipynb` shows how text data can be extracted from the kochbar dataset to train word embeddings with the open source tool FastText.
+The Notebook file `FastText_Model_Training.ipynb` shows how text data can be extracted from the kochbar dataset to train word embeddings with the open source tool FastText.

 ### 4. Thesis Paper
 This repo also contains the PDF file for the Master's thesis paper, which describes and summarises the complete project.